 - IDH 3034 & 3035, Honors Seminar (Fall and Spring, 3 credits each)

-- These courses are repeatable; check the schedule of courses for specific topics
+- Check the schedule of courses for specific topics

 - IDH 4007 & 4008, Honors Study Abroad Program (Spring and Summer, 3 credits each)

-- IDH 4905, Honors Research Independent Study “ARCH” (for 6 or zero credits)
+- IDH 4905, Honors Research Independent Study “ARCH” (for 6 total credits OR through a no-credit (0) option)

 Honors College courses will fulfill many University and major requirements.
 Below is a list of equivalencies.
 Be sure to check with an Honors College advisor.